c-marsh/kunst-huset/README.md

 # Future Developement

--   Show all art from an artist on their public profile
 -   Sign-up including more profile data
 -   Implement better use of the is_artist/is_customer fields to streamline menus.
 -   Better gallery filtering including filtering out sold pieces.